-It also includes three hours free daily access to co-working spaces, 8 hours monthly access to private offices or boardrooms, a personal assistant, top-end wi-fi with the option to have a unique personal login and password, and direct access to Servcorp’s business networking community.
+It also includes three hours of free daily access to co-working spaces, eight hours of monthly access to private offices or boardrooms, a personal assistant, top-end wi-fi with the option to have a unique personal login and password, and direct access to Servcorp’s business networking community.
 That’s a lot of benefits that most of the others on this list don’t provide.

-Servcorp also offers a payment option no one else does: the ability to pay one month at a time.
+Servcorp also offers a payment option no one else doesn’t—month-to-month pricing.
 For companies with temporary needs or who aren’t ready for a two-year contract yet, this is a huge help.

-They also only have nine locations that offer virtual office services, across four US cities: New York, Washington, D.C., Chicago, and Houston.
-They get around this somewhat by including access to meeting rooms and private offices in any of their 150 other global locations, but that still makes using them more difficult (and potentially confusing) for businesses in other cities or countries.
+It also only has nine locations that offer virtual office services, across four US cities: New York, Washington, D.C., Chicago, and Houston.
+The company gets around this somewhat by including access to meeting rooms and private offices in any of their 150 other global locations, but that still makes using their services more difficult (and potentially confusing) for businesses in other cities or countries.